Reverse GST Calculator

 The Logic of a Reverse GST Calculator

 A reverse GST calculator is essential when you have a total price and need to know the original base cost.
-Unlike standard calculations that add tax, it uses division to extract the tax component.
-This is often referred to as 'back-calculating' GST.
-This tool ensures that you avoid the common mistake of simply subtracting the percentage, which leads to incorrect financial data.
+Unlike standard calculations that add tax, it uses division to extract the GST component from the total.
+This is often called back-calculating GST or working GST backwards.
+This tool avoids the common mistake of simply subtracting the percentage, which leads to incorrect financial data.

 Reverse GST Calculator Formula